MuhammadShaheer1/Maximal-kPlex-Enumeration/README.md

-# CudaPlex: GPU-Accelerated Maximal \(k\)-Plex Enumeration
+# CudaPlex: GPU-Accelerated Maximal k-Plex Enumeration

-This repository contains **CudaPlex**, a GPU-based algorithm for enumerating all maximal \(k\)-plexes of size at least \(q\) in large graphs.
-Unlike prior maximal \(k\)-plex enumeration methods that target CPUs, CudaPlex is designed specifically for GPUs and addresses the core challenges of recursion, irregular memory access, workload imbalance, and limited device memory.
+This repository contains **CudaPlex**, a GPU-based algorithm for enumerating all maximal k-plexes of size at least q in large graphs.
+Unlike prior maximal k-plex enumeration methods that target CPUs, CudaPlex is designed specifically for GPUs and addresses the core challenges of recursion, irregular memory access, workload imbalance, and limited device memory.

-The method is described in the accompanying research paper, *GPU-Accelerated Maximal \(k\)-Plex Enumeration*.
+The method is described in the accompanying research paper, *GPU-Accelerated Maximal k-Plex Enumeration*.

 ## Overview

-A \(k\)-plex is a relaxed clique model in which each vertex may miss up to \(k-1\) edges inside the subgraph.
-A maximal \(k\)-plex is one that cannot be extended by adding another vertex while preserving the \(k\)-plex property.
+A k-plex is a relaxed clique model in which each vertex may miss up to k-1 edges inside the subgraph.
+A maximal k-plex is one that cannot be extended by adding another vertex while preserving the k-plex property.

-CudaPlex is, to the best of our knowledge, the **first GPU-oriented implementation for maximal \(k\)-plex enumeration**.
+CudaPlex is, to the best of our knowledge, the **first GPU-oriented implementation for maximal k-plex enumeration**.
 The system reformulates recursive CPU-style search into a GPU-friendly execution model with:

 - **Iterative stack-based search** instead of deep recursion
 - **Fine-grained task scheduling** to reduce warp idling and improve load balance
 - **Pause-and-resume memory management** to control task explosion on large graphs
-- **GPU-optimized pruning** with compact task/state representations
+- **GPU-optimized pruning** with compact state representations
-- Optional **\((q-2k)\)-truss-based preprocessing** for additional pruning on small and medium graphs
+- Optional **(q-2k)-truss-based preprocessing** for additional pruning on small and medium graphs

 Experiments reported in the paper show up to **23.7x speedup** over a state-of-the-art parallel CPU baseline.